trainlos/PowerHourGenerator/README.md

   Sets the framerate of the output video.
 Default is 23.976.

-`-v, --vfr INT`

-  Video sync method

-  - 0 *(default)*: Output video will be encoded at the constant framerate provided by `--fps`.
-  - 1: Output video will attempt to retain the different framerates of the input videos. `--fps` is ignored when this option is selected.
-May have A/V sync issues on some hardware / video players.

 `-w, --outw INT`

   Sets the width of the output video.
 Default is 1920.